SES-English-Drama/2022Winter_The-Million-Pound-Note/Playwright/Coordination/[FORMATTED]script-coarse_ver10.md

 <font color=grey>*(The next morning.
 Rock and Henry wake up and stand by the window)*</font> <font color=grey>*(Sound of birds singing)*</font>

-H.A.: <font color=grey>*(With surprise)*</font> Locke, look.
+H.A.: <font color=grey>*(With surprise)*</font> Rock, look.
 Listen.
 Smell.

 <font color=grey>*(Rock onto the stage, standing beside Henry)*</font>

-H.A.: <font color=grey>*(Cheerfully)*</font> Locke!
+H.A.: <font color=grey>*(Cheerfully)*</font> Rock!
 We're not going. <font color=grey>*(Tapping Rock on the shoulder)*</font> Things always look bad at night.
 But in the morning the sun is shining and the birds are singing.
 We can't throw in the cards like this when the game is only halfway through.

 <font color=grey>*(Henry and Rock off the stage.)*</font>

 ## Act 6.
 Henry's fame started to influence the stockings of the gold mine.

-## Stage Properties: H.A. and Mr.H. sitting on 2 chairs side by side on one side of the stage (as two seats on the carriage) and a table with drinks and 2 cups on it, and two chairs on the other side of the stage

 Actors: H.A., Mr.H., N.

+---

+Stage Properties:
+1. 4 chairs
+2. some drinks, two cups

+---

+<font color="grey">*(H.A. and Mr.H. sitting on 2 chairs side by side on one side of the stage (as two seats on the carriage) and a table with drinks and 2 cups on it, and two chairs on the other side of the stage)*</font>

 N.: Henry has just professed his love to Portia at Hampshire House.
 Now a friend of Henry's, Lloyd, comes to visit him, and they are on the way to Bumble Hotel.